Skip to content

 You did everything right.
 The whole-grain toast, the banana, the oat-milk flat white — the breakfast a hundred wellness accounts swore was clean.
 By 11am your hands are restless and your focus is gone, and by mid-afternoon you’re hunting the cupboard for something sweet you swore you’d quit.
 You call it weak willpower.
 You call it a bad day.
 What you never call it is the breakfast, because nothing on that plate told you it had just sent your blood sugar climbing and crashing while you sat there blaming yourself.

-The short version: A Continuous Glucose Monitor (CGM) is a small wearable sensor that reads your glucose every 5–15 minutes for 10–14 days, revealing how your body responds to each meal — not how the average body does.
-The core finding from the research (notably the PREDICT studies) is metabolic individuality: two people can eat the identical food and get wildly different glucose responses, so population guidelines and the glycemic-index table can be off by 50–100% for you.
+The short version: A Continuous Glucose Monitor (CGM) is a small wearable sensor that estimates glucose from the interstitial fluid under your skin — sampling every minute on a FreeStyle Libre 3, every five minutes on a Dexcom G7, every fifteen minutes on the over-the-counter Stelo — over a sensor life of roughly 10 to 15 days, revealing how your body responds to each meal rather than how the average body does.
+The core finding from the research (notably the ZOE PREDICT 1 study of 1,002 adults, Nature Medicine 2020) is metabolic individuality: PREDICT measured 68% between-person variability in post-meal glucose responses to identical meals.
+We can no longer support the figure that population guidelines and the glycemic-index table are “off by 50–100%” for you — that number is untraceable to any primary source.
+The closest real measurement is Vega-López et al., Diabetes Care 2007, which found a between-person coefficient of variation of 17.8% in the glycemic index of white bread — and a larger within-person variation of 42.8%, meaning your own response to the same food also shifts day to day.
 Used for a couple of weeks, a CGM lets you find your personal triggers, test simple fixes like food order and a post-meal walk, then graduate to data-grounded intuition — you don’t wear it forever.
 Note: this is wellness self-experimentation, not medical care; if you have diabetes, work with your clinician.

 _Affiliate disclosure: this article may contain affiliate links.
 If you click and make a qualifying purchase, we may earn a commission at no extra cost to you.
 Our verdict is independent and not for sale.
 Full disclosure._